 What are the Admissions Criteria?

 - Individuals must live in Palm Beach County.

-- Individuals, regardless of age or reason for Incapacity, based on a comprehensive assessment of the individual’s needs and the scope of our services.
+- Individuals, regardless of age or reason for incapacity, undergo a comprehensive assessment of needs, within the scope of our services.

 - Jewish clients, regardless of assets.

 - Non-Jewish clients without assets, when feasible, depending on the financial resources of the program to support them.